 From the grandeur of the Royal Hospital to the domestic, homely feel of Chelsea Physic Garden, one of the oldest botanical gardens in England.
 Founded in 1673 by the Society of Apothecaries and at just under 4 acres, it forms a secret walled paradise of “useful” plants.
 We will take a tour of the garden to learn all about medicinal plants and their uses, from willow tree which is the source of aspirin, to poisons used by Agatha Christie in her novels.
 We will also see ancient ferns and gingko trees and plants used today in perfumes, cosmetics, dyes and land restoration.

-The tour lasts all day with breaks for morning coffee and lunch and involves a couple of tube and bus journeys across London.
-Cost £20 per person (concessions available) plus entrance to Chelsea Physic Garden (approx £10).
-Minimum group size 12, maximum group size 20.
-Please bring a travelcard or Oyster card.
+The tour lasts all day with breaks for morning coffee and lunch and involves a couple of tube and bus journeys across London (so please bring a travelcard or oyster card).
+Normal cost £20 per person (concessions available) plus entrance to Chelsea Physic Garden (approx £10) with a minimum group size of 12 and maximum group size of 20 (to be confirmed during the covid-19 pandemic).

 Food and Drink Tour